xpladev/docs/content/en/develop/develop/smart-contract-guide/wasm/writing-the-contract.md

 - `PartialEq`: provides equality comparison
 - `JsonSchema`: auto-generates a JSON schema

-`Addr`, refers to a human-readable XPLA Chain address prefixed with `xpla...`.
-Its counterpart is the `CanonicalAddr`, which refers to a XPLA Chain address's native decoded Bech32 form in bytes.
+`Addr`, refers to a human-readable CONX Chain address prefixed with `xpla...`.
+Its counterpart is the `CanonicalAddr`, which refers to a CONX Chain address's native decoded Bech32 form in bytes.

 ## InstantiateMsg

 The `InstantiateMsg` is provided when a user creates a contract on the blockchain through a `MsgInstantiateContract`.
 This provides the contract with its configuration as well as its initial state.

-On the XPLA Chain, the uploading of a contract's code and the instantiation of a contract are regarded as separate events, unlike on Ethereum.
+On the CONX Chain, the uploading of a contract's code and the instantiation of a contract are regarded as separate events, unlike on Ethereum.
 This is to allow a small set of vetted contract archetypes to exist as multiple instances sharing the same base code but configured with different parameters (imagine one canonical ERC20, and multiple tokens that use its code).

 ### Example